 To link to webpages or to email addresses, you will need include the appropriate protocol:

 CMS page: Navigate to page using the magnifying glass

 Non-CMS page: Type in the URL (e.g. www.google.com)

 Secure non-CMS page: Type in the URL starting with https:// (https://www.home.nyu.edu)

 Email address: Add "mailto:" before the email address (e.g. mailto:firstname.lastname@example.org)

-Nested Lists: When an ordered list (using numbers to enumerate the list items, e.g. "1., 2., 3.") is nested inside an unordered list (using simple bullet points or other characters to define list items)—or vice versa (nesting an unordered list inside an ordered list), the nested list items are incorrectly formatted and don't nest properly.
+Nested Lists: When an ordered list (using numbers to enumerate the list items, e.g. "1., 2., 3.") is nested inside an unordered list (using simple bullet points to define list items)—or vice versa (nesting an unordered list inside an ordered list), the nested list items are incorrectly formatted and don't nest properly.

 Note: This occurs when the author switches a list's formatting style before indenting.